Gyökeres gets to celebrate New Year as Premier League leader

 Ødegaard's first

-Martin Ødegaard opened the scoring at home to Brighton on Saturday.
-The Norwegian smashed home a 1-0 lead for Arsenal from distance in the 14th minute, his first league goal of the season.
+Martin Ødegaard opened Arsenal's scoring at home to Brighton on Saturday.
+The Norwegian smashed home a 1-0 lead from distance in the 14th minute, his first league goal of the season.

-But the guests sprang into action, and Diego Gomez reduced the deficit to 1–2 after capitalizing on the rebound from Swedish national team midfielder Yasin Ayari's fine shot.
+But the guests sprang into action, and Diego Gomez reduced the deficit to 1–2 after capitalizing on a rebound from Swedish national team midfielder Yasin Ayari's fine shot.

 It was a nervous finish at the Emirates Stadium - David Raya was forced to make a masterful save with fifteen minutes left - but Arsenal held on.